Cepher-Bible/Kjv-Style-Covenant-Just/New-Testament/PAULINE-EPISTLES/ROMANS.md

 \v 14 I am debtor both to the Greeks, and to the Barbarians; both to the wise, and to the unwise.

-\v 15 So, as much as in me is, I am ready to preach the victory proclamation to you that are at Rome also.
+\v 15 So, as much as in me is, I am ready to preach the victory proclamation unto you that are at Rome also.

+\p

 \v 16 For I am not ashamed of the victory proclamation of Christ: for it is the power of God unto salvation to every one that believeth; to the Jew first, and also to the Greek.

-\v 17 For therein is the covenant-justice of God revealed from faith to faith: as it is written, The covenant-just shall live by faith.
+\v 17 For therein is the covenant-justice of God revealed from faith to faith: as it is written, The just shall live by faith.

+\p

 \v 18 For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who hold the truth in unrighteousness;